 Recipe Help

-Besides using coconut milk as suggested, you can also add more coconut extract or fold in some shredded coconut into the batter.
+Y’all can use coconut milk instead of regular milk, add more coconut extract, or fold in some shredded coconut into the batter.
 Just be careful not to alter the wet to dry ingredient ratio too much!

 I made this cake for New Year’s Day,It was a hit.
 I’m going to make it again.
 It was delicious but this time I’m going to use unsweetened coconut milk.
 The banana was a little more powerful than I thought but it was still great delicious and beautiful.